tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Android SDK/实时语音_intl_en.md

-This document describes how to access and debug GME client APIs for the voice chat feature for Windows.
+This document describes how to access and debug GME client APIs for the voice chat feature for Android.

 ## Key Considerations for Using GME